 round, white, imprinted with WATSON, 954

-What are the possible side effects of ethinyl estradiol and desogestrel?
+What are the possible side effects of birth control pills?

-Stop using this medication and call your doctor at once if you have any of these serious side effects:
+Stop using birth control pills and call your doctor at once if you have:

 Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What is the most important information I should know about ethinyl estradiol and desogestrel?
+What is the most important information I should know about birth control pills?